Technology, Media, Coding/Computer Science, Robotics, 3D Printing

 As our students become increasingly adept at coding, they are now able to apply their knowledge with skill outside of a coding lesson.
 We have integrated robotics into our coding program and use it as a cross-curricular project based learning opportunity for students to apply content knowledge from other subjects to solve problems using robotics and 3D Print.

-In 2019 we are introducing drones and students will be coding drones for a series of specific, problem based tasks.
+In 2019 we have implemented the use of drones and the coding of drones for a series of specific, problem based tasks.

 Most importantly, as a project based learning school, the skills of coding are not exclusive to a coding lesson.
 The skills must be transferable to other subjects and coding is used with fluency and meaningful purpose by our students.